Adaptive Correspondence Scoring for Unsupervised Medical Image Registration: Related works

-\citet{balakrishnan_voxelmorph_2019} proposed an unsupervised learning framework using U-Net as the displacement estimator.
+\textit{Unsupervised medical image registration.} Balakrishnan \etal~\cite{balakrishnan_voxelmorph_2019} proposed an unsupervised learning framework using U-Net as the displacement estimator.
 This framework imposes intensity constancy by minimizing the mean squared error between the warped source image and the target image to update the parametric displacement estimator via gradient-based optimization.
 A number of works have been developed upon this architecture including adding diffeomorphic regularization (Voxelmorph-diff) \cite{dalca_unsupervised_2019}, jointly learning amortized hyperparameters (Hypermorph) \cite{hoopes_hypermorph_2021} and learning contrast-invariant registration without acquired images (SynthMorph) \cite{hoffmann_synthmorph_2022}.

-Inspired by the recent advances in vision transformers \cite{liu_swin_2021,dosovitskiy_image_2021}, \citet{chen_transmorph_2022} introduced TransUNet \cite{chen_transunet_2021}, a hybrid Transformer-CNN architecture.
+Recently, Zhang \etal~\cite{zhang2024heteroscedastic} proposed an uncertainty estimation framework that extends the widely used homoscedastic assumption in objectives to heteroscedastic assumption.
+Inspired by the recent advances in vision transformers \cite{liu_swin_2021,dosovitskiy_image_2021}, Chen \etal~\cite{chen_transmorph_2022} introduced TransUNet \cite{chen_transunet_2021}, a hybrid Transformer-CNN architecture.
 This design replaces encoders with Swin Transformer \cite{liu_swin_2021} to enhance the receptive field while preserving convolutional decoders to bolster the model's ability to capture long-range motion.
 A number of extensions to this architecture have been proposed, such as substituting convolutional decoders with transformer layers \cite{shi_xmorpher_2022} and incorporating multi-scale pyramids \cite{ma_pivit_2023}.
 Additionally, score-based diffusion models such as DDPM \cite{song_denoising_2022} have shown high-quality performance in generative modeling.
-To leverage the advantage of DDPM, \citet{kim_diffusemorph_2022} presents a diffusion-based architecture, composed of a diffusion network and a deformation network.
+To leverage the advantage of DDPM, Kim \etal~\cite{kim_diffusemorph_2022} presents a diffusion-based architecture, composed of a diffusion network and a deformation network.
 Recent work built upon this architecture explores adding feature and score-wise diffusion \cite{qin_fsdiffreg_2023}.

-In this paper, we validated our proposed adaptive framework along with other related formulations as baselines on three representative architectures including: 1) Voxelmorph \cite{balakrishnan_voxelmorph_2019}, 2) Transmorph \cite{chen_transmorph_2022} and 3) Diffusemorph \cite{kim_diffusemorph_2022}.
+We demonstrate our proposed adaptive framework and compare it with with other related formulations as baselines on three representative architectures including: (1) Voxelmorph \cite{balakrishnan_voxelmorph_2019}, (2) Transmorph \cite{chen_transmorph_2022} and (3) Diffusemorph \cite{kim_diffusemorph_2022}.
+We also tested our proposed framework on c-LapIRN \cite{mok_conditional_2021} and deferred the results to the Supp.
+Mat. due to the page limit.